LucaRaveri/ChaosAndOrder/README.md

 The application panel might be useful if:

-- you want to start a new game go to _File > New Game_
+- you want to start a new game _File > New Game_
 - you want to exit _File > Exit_
-- you forgot about the rules go to _Help > Read Instructions_
+- you forgot about the rules _Help > Read Instructions_
 - you are wondering who made this beautiful game _Help > About_ :wink:

 ##### Light / Dark Theme